Posted on April 25, 2015

-This is an elegant combination of pasta tubes and asparagus cut on an angle, flavored with cream and lemon.
+The citrus notes of the Cubeb Peppercorns complement the lemon flavors in dish.
 Do not be afraid of adding the lemon juice directly to the cream.
 Stir the sauce continuously as you slowly pour it in and it will not curdle.
-Serve with veal, chicken, turkey scallopini or fish.
+Serve with a light chicken, turkey scallopini, or fish dish.
+Or serve as a main dish with a salad of greens.
+This is a good recipe for thin asparagus.

 ½ pound penne pasta